mvc-labs/metaname-indexer/README.md

 This repo is used to sync metaname data from the latest blockchain transactions.

-This indexer use mongodb as a database.
-You should install [mongodb](https://www.mongodb.com/) first.
+This indexer uses MongoDB as a database.
+You should install [MongoDB](https://www.mongodb.com/) first.

 ## Install Dependencies